rojotek/docs/docs/security/full-disk-encryption.md

 ### Installing Debian and Mounting the Disks

-Now it's time to install Debian 7 (Wheezy) and mount the disks.
+Now it's time to install Debian 8 (Jessie) and mount the disks.
 Here's how to do it:

 1. Use `debootstrap` to install a minimal Debian installation by entering the following command:

-        debootstrap --arch=amd64  --include=openssh-server,vim,nano,cryptsetup wheezy mnt/
+        debootstrap --arch=amd64  --include=openssh-server,vim,nano,cryptsetup jessie mnt/

 2. Mount `/dev/sda` and a few other things in preparation for changing root into the newly created Debian system, then changing root into the new install.
 Enter the following commands, one by one: